ivanserg0692/websocketChat/README.md

 ```

-Here an examplme on bitrix for sending messages to the global chat via the Redis connection
+Here's an examplme on bitrix for sending messages to the global chat via the Redis connection

 ```php
 use Bitrix\Main\Loader;